EWI Pro Insulation systems need to be installed in accordance with Building Regulations

 Building Regulations (Part L1B) sets out the energy efficiency requirements where more than 50% of a thermal element (see below) or more than 25% of the overall building envelope is being renovated.

-In the case of walls the thermal element refers to a wall, which separates the heated part of the building from the external environment.
+In the case of walls, the thermal element refers to a wall that separates the heated part of the building from the external environment.